trenskow/isvalid/README.md

 }
 ````

-If, though, any of the post validator functions throws an error, none of the rest of the post validators in the post validator chain will get called, and *isvalid* will throw the error as a `ValidationError`.
+If, though, any of the post validator functions throws an error, none of the rest of the post validators in the chain will get called, and *isvalid* will throw the error as a `ValidationError`.

 > The post validator functions are called in order.

 ## `pre`

 `pre` does the exact same thing as `post` described above, except it is called before any other validators are validated.
-This gives you a chance to transform the data and return it before actual validation.
+This gives you a chance to transform the data and return it before the actual validation.

 ## Type Shortcuts